grimme-lab/qc2-teaching/doc/apps-ex.rst

    Electron correlation is very important in dissociation processes to get qualitatively and quantitatively correct results.
-   Calculate the potential energy curves for the dissociation of HF with the singlereference methods RHF, UHF, MP2, CCSD(T) and CASSCF, which is a multireference method.
+   Calculate the potential energy curves for the dissociation of HF with the single-reference methods RHF, UHF, MP2, CCSD(T) and CASSCF, which is a multi-reference method.
 Compare the results.

 **Approach**